-On March 4, 2021, we approved by means of resolution of the ordinary shareholders' meeting, a restricted stock grant plan (the Stock Grant Plan") with a duration of 6 (six) years starting from January 1, 2021 until 31 December 2026, which is governed by its own regulation (the "Regulation").
-The total amount of shares available for granting under the Stock Grant Plan will constitute 0.5% of the issued share capital as of January 1, 2021
+On March 4, 2021, we approved by means of resolution of the ordinary shareholders' meeting, a restricted stock grant plan (the Stock Grant Plan") with a duration of six years, running from January 1, 2021 until December 31, 2026, which is governed by its own regulation (the Regulation").
+The total amount of shares available for granting under the Stock Grant Plan will constitute 0.5% of the issued share capital as of January 1, 2021.

-The Stock Grant Plan provides for (i) the right of the beneficiaries to be granted, free of any charges, with a certain number of shares of the company; and (ii) the right of the beneficiaries to be granted with a further number of shares of the company, in the event that certain over-performances with respect to the company financial targets have been met.
+The Stock Grant Plan provides for (i) the right of the beneficiaries to be granted a certain number of shares of the Company, free of any charges; and (ii) the right of the beneficiaries to be granted a further number of shares of the Company, in the event that certain over-performances with respect to the Company financial targets have been met.

-Both the shares sub (i) and the shares sub (ii), are subject to the lock-up period and the call option right of the company, described below
+Both the shares granted as described sub (i) above and those granted as described sub (ii) above, are subject to the lock-up period and the call option right of the Company, described below.